MovingBlocks/Terasology/README.md

     </tr>
 </table>

+\* _Please note, that if you have both integrated (chip) and dedicated (card) graphics, you should make sure that you're actually using your dedicated graphics when running Terasology._

 Internet connectivity is required for downloading Terasology via the Launcher, afterwards playing offline is possible.

 For easy game setup (recommended) you can use our launcher - [download it here](https://terasology.org/download.html).